ChesterRocheAllen/Russia-Ukraine-February2025/README.md

 Economically, both countries have faced disruptions in their export industries.
 Ukraine’s agricultural exports, particularly grain, have been heavily affected by the war, while Russia’s energy exports continue to be impacted by international sanctions.
 Despite the challenges, both countries have adapted by shifting trade partners, with Russia increasing its trade with China and other non-Western nations.

 This analysis provides valuable insights into the long-term consequences of the conflict on Ukraine and Russia, both in terms of demographic shifts and economic resilience.

+## Note
+Please look through the data in PowerBI Desktop to explore it for yourself.

 ## Sources
 https://www.cepii.fr/DATA_DOWNLOAD/baci/data/BACI_HS92_V202501.zip - Export data